Import student and parent data

 These are the defaults for the Parent 2 record:

-The first sets the "Contact type" to "Spouse/Partner" and sets the class affiliation and grad year.
+The first sets the "Contact type" to "Spouse/Partner" and sets the class affiliation and graduation year.

 The next one sets the relationships between "Parent 2" and "Student" as well as establishing the spousal relationship between "Parent 2" and "Parent 1".

 The next one creates the contact information (phone and address) from the data.

 (This is the same idea as using the data for the student.
 Not pictured here is the Zip code data.)

 The final default sets the spouse name for "Parent 2" to use the "Parent 1 First Name" and "Parent 1 Last Name" data.